BestTimesToVisit.com Logo

 How should I handle money and tipping in Cartagena?

 The local currency is the Colombian Peso (COP).
-While credit cards are accepted in many hotels and larger restaurants, always have some cash on hand for smaller vendors, taxis, and street food.
-Tipping isn't as ingrained as in some countries, but it's appreciated for good service; around 10% is standard in restaurants if a service charge isn't already included.
-Just check your bill!
+While credit cards are accepted in many hotels and larger restaurants, always carry some cash for smaller shops, street vendors, and taxis – especially in the older parts of town.
+Tipping isn't as ingrained as in some other countries; a 10% service charge is often included in restaurant bills, but if it's not, rounding up or leaving a small extra amount for excellent service is appreciated by waitstaff.

 How many days do you need in Cartagena, Colombia?